Sean-w94/atmos/article/article.md

 //   λ this:  undefined
 ```

 It's important to know this difference.
 Some libraries do set callback function context.

 For instance the [through2][] module allows us to call `this.push` inside the user supplied callback.
-If the supplied callback is an arrow function, calling `push` will fail (or worse, do something else).
+If the supplied callback is an arrow function, calling `this.push` will fail (or worse, if there's a global push method).
 Instead of the object which `through2` attempted to supply as the context for the callback function the `this` keyword will refer to the global object or `undefined` (depending on the mode).
 In such cases we either have to supply a normal function, or pass values via the second parameter of the `cb` argument (we'll talk more about `through2` later).

 Adopting ES6 syntax resulted in less code being written than using ES5, without obfuscating the intent of the code (in some cases, quite the opposite).